 Live.
 Don't breathe out of habit.
 My life sucks and I honestly try to make the best of it every day.
 My house is falling apart, soon I'll have no job and still I try to read books and see my friends and make things with my hands and write, because even if I get suicidally depressed NOTHING will improve.
 I'll just feel like shit on top of everything else.
 And falling into depression will make me give up.

 Live.
-Live because it's all fleeting, fragile and important.
+Live because everything is fleeting, fragile and important.
 Live and try to see the humour even when nothing is funny.
 Try to laugh even when you want to knock your head against the wall to stop thinking, and gouge your eyes out to stop seeing, and stuff your ears with instant glue to hear no more.
 I know how it feels.
 I am there EVERY fucking day.
 I know.
 But try to see the humour and it will keep your head out of the water and hold you afloat for a while longer.

 If only I could make you see this.